OrbitNTNU/framsat1-frame-decoder/README.md

 ## 📊 Housekeeping Telemetry Format

-Every telemetry beacon begins at AX.25 payload offset index 16.
-All multi-byte integers are encoded in standard Little-Endian format (least significant byte first):
+Telemetry beacons are transmitted as packed binary frames starting with signature `"FS1.0"` (at byte offset 0 for direct HDLC, or offset 16 if encapsulated in AX.25).
+All multi-byte integers are in Little-Endian format (least significant byte first):

 | Offset | Size | Field | Type | Description |
 | :---: | :---: | :--- | :---: | :--- |